frederic-perez/AmE-dictionary/dictionary.md

 __make plays__ _v_ _(football) To make plays._
 __make rounds__
 __make strides__ :two::hammer: _The GOP nominee will need to make huge strides with Latino voters._
-__make waves__ (making waves) _Idiom_ Cause a disturbance or controversy. _We've finally settled our differences, so please don't make waves._ This expression alludes to causing turbulence in the water.
+__make waves__ _phr idiom_ (making waves) Cause a disturbance or controversy. _We've finally settled our differences, so please don't make waves._ This expression alludes to causing turbulence in the water.
 __make-or-break__ :two::hammer:
 __makeshift__ _adj_ :seven::hammer:
 __makeup date__ _Today's game has been postponed; no makeup date has been snnounced._